 We will note two of four guiding principles the Queen Mother taught her son in preparation for the day he would be king.
-Every godly parent longs to see their sons and daughters walk in a godly, upright manner—therefore, these “princely principles” are not only worth noting, but instilling in your home as you train, guide and discipline your children.
+Every godly parent longs to see their sons and daughters walk in a righteous, upright manner—therefore, these “princely principles” are worth noting and instilling in your home as you train, guide, and discipline your children.

 Bathsheba, Solomon’s mother, knew well the devastating consequences of immorality.
-Her sin of adultery with David had resulted in the murder of her husband Uriah and the weight of God’s judgment when the son she had conceived in adultery died as a punishment of David’s sin.
+Her sin of adultery with David resulted in the murder of her husband Uriah and the weight of God’s judgment when the son she had conceived in adultery died as a punishment for David’s sin.

 Proverbs 31:4-5 – “It is not for kings, O Lemuel, it is not for kings to drink wine [fermented drink; that which intoxicates]; nor for princes [rulers; judges; those who weigh matters of law] strong drink [intoxicants; alcoholic liquor]: 5 Lest they drink, and forget [fail; cease to care] the law, and pervert the judgment [cause; plea] of any of the afflicted [troubled; depressed; poor; lowly; humble].”

 The terrible toll imbibing in wine and alcohol has had on humanity is legion.
-Slick television advertisements hide, deny and disguise the reality of multitudes of families scarred by the emotional, physical and spiritual cost of alcohol.
-Only a fool would deny the reality of alcohol’s destruction on marriage, home and career.
+Slick television advertisements hide, deny and disguise the reality of multitudes of families scarred by the emotional, physical, and spiritual cost of alcohol.
+Only a fool would deny the existence of alcohol’s destruction of marriage, home, and career.
 Consider the following evidences:

-1) Moral effect: Children and teens exposed to alcohol use have a predisposition for alcohol abuse. – 20% of 5th graders have experienced intoxication from alcohol consumption; 60% of 6th graders say they feel pressured by other students to drink; More than 50% of 8th graders have tried alcohol; 80% of 12th graders have used alcohol [Focus on the Family – Parent’s Guide to Teen Health]
+1) Moral effect: Children and teens exposed to alcohol use are predisposed to alcohol abuse. – 20% of 5th graders have experienced intoxication from alcohol consumption; 60% of 6th graders say they feel pressured by other students to drink; More than 50% of 8th graders have tried alcohol; 80% of 12th graders have used alcohol [Focus on the Family – Parent’s Guide to Teen Health]

-In spite of the undeniable reality of alcohol’s curse and the Bible’s warnings concerning the desensitizing effect intoxicants have on man’s conscience and judgment, many in today’s church are promoting the liberty of “social drinking”.
-Alcohol deceives and Bathsheba’s concern was that her son would fail to heed her warnings concerning wine and alcohol and the nation would suffer the consequences of a king with distorted judgment.
+Despite the undeniable reality of alcohol’s curse and the Bible’s warnings concerning the desensitizing effect intoxicants have on man’s conscience and judgment, many in today’s church promote the liberty of “social drinking.”
+Alcohol deceives, and Bathsheba’s concern was that her son would fail to heed her warnings concerning wine and alcohol, and the nation would suffer the consequences of a king with distorted judgment.